 What directions do you imagine taking your work in?

-I think it is important for having well equipped biological labs for artists and designers within design and art schools because then they can explore and have new questions that might be harder to explore in an engineering or scientific settings.
+I think it is important to have well-equipped biological labs for artists and designers within design and art schools because then they can explore and have new questions that might be harder to explore in engineering or scientific settings.
 It gives artists much more freedom to explore things without feeling like they need to do favours or need to ask permission.

 What biotechnology invention do you think that we have more impact in real life in a not-too-distant future?

 But what they are doing is they are basically working for totalitarian regimes without even knowing it.
 They are developing the tools of control.
-I don’t care if it’s working or not, it’s about thinking that it’s working.
+I don’t care if it’s working or not.
+It’s about thinking that it’s working.
 Can you imagine Donald Trump realising he’s got the technology to control people’s thoughts?
 Do you want to live in a world like that?
-I’m really interested in seeing where this is going; I suppose it’s about time for me to have a voice in this conversation where for a while I was keeping away from it.
+I’m really interested in seeing where this is going; I suppose it’s about time for me to have a voice in this conversation where I was keeping away from it for a while.

 What is your chief enemy of creativity or creation?

 I’m interested in non-anthropocentric engagement with the world.
-Being a carbon based living system myself and how I engage with other mainly carbon based systems – makes me biased towards the carbon based life forms.
+Being a carbon-based living system myself and how I engage with other mainly carbon-based systems – makes me biased towards carbon-based life forms.
 I’m less interested in artificial life forms.
 For me, challenges and enemies are not the same thing.

-What I would say, it’s not so much my enemy, but the mind-sets that I’m really interested in challenging are the engineering mindsets.
-If you read a lot of the texts that Ionat and I have been writing you will see that we try to question and counter the engineering and managerial mindsets.
-What’s happening in last few years is that the cult of managerialism is prevailing.
-How you fight those managers, because those people have very little clue about how to allow things to happen, they just try to manage them.
+What I would say is it’s not so much my enemy, but the mindsets that I’m really interested in challenging are the engineering mindsets.
+If you read several of the texts that Ionat and I have been writing, you will see that we try to question and counter the engineering and managerial mindsets.
+What’s happening in the last few years is that the cult of managerialism prevails.
+How do you fight those managers because those people have very little clue about how to allow things to happen?
+They try to manage them.

 You couldn’t live without…

 My answer is life – I can’t live without life!
-The funny thing is I’m not a metaphysical person; I’m a materialist.
-If I had to summarise what I’ve been doing the last twenty or so years, I’m trying to figure out a way in which I can allow life to have a special place without resorting to metaphysical argument – and I’m still looking for it, this is part of my journey.
+The funny thing is I’m not a metaphysical person but a materialist.
+If I had to summarise what I’ve been doing the last twenty or so years, I’m trying to figure out a way in which I can allow life to have a special place without resorting to a metaphysical argument – and I’m still looking for it, this is part of my journey.